-When I page through the Moleskine that went with me to Gascony last year, my Armagnac tasting notes sound more like the dizzyingly aromatic contents of an “Alice in Wonderland” larder than the qualities of France’s most undersung brandy-making region: hazelnut, licorice, apple, miso, seaweed, leather, cardamom, fermented mushroom, brioche, chamomile, marmalade, mint, suede, tomato paste.
+When I page through the Moleskine that went with me to Gascony in 2017, my Armagnac tasting notes sound more like the dizzyingly aromatic contents of an “Alice in Wonderland” larder than the qualities of France’s most undersung brandy-making region: hazelnut, licorice, apple, miso, seaweed, leather, cardamom, fermented mushroom, brioche, chamomile, marmalade, mint, suede, tomato paste.

 This isn’t a story about why Armagnac is better than cognac.
 They are both lovely brandies, each well worth your attention.
-What this story is about is why Armagnac, from its affordability to the vast playground of aromatic and flavor intricacy, is a true craft bartender’s spirit.
+This is about why Armagnac—from its affordability to the vast playground of aromatic and flavor intricacy—is a true craft bartender’s spirit.

 “I always go for the underdog no matter what,” says Tommy Tardie, the owner of New York City’s Flatiron Room and Fine & Rare.
-When he opened the latter a year and a half ago, he wanted to diversify from his first whiskey-centric bar and took a deep dive into spirits that get less of the limelight.
-Not only did Armagnac fill the bill, it captivated Tardie’s attention entirely.
+When he opened the latter in 2017, he wanted to diversify from his first whiskey-centric bar and took a deep dive into spirits that receive less limelight.
+Not only did Armagnac fill the bill, it captivated Tardie’s attention.
 He currently carries around 30 bottles and even has a special tableside cart to lure in more devotees.
 “I like spreading the gospel on it,” he says.

 Of the 10 grape varieties allowed for use in Armagnac, four dominate: ugni blanc, baco blanc, folle blanche and colombard.
-An ancient fifth, plant de grasse, is making a comeback these days as a few producers experimenting with it.
+An ancient fifth, plant de grasse, is making a comeback as a few producers experiment with it.

-“The most commonly planted is ugni, at around 55 percent.
-The second is baco at 35 percent, then folle and colombard,” says May Matta-Aliah, Armagnac’s regional American ambassador and educator for the last decade.
-But how distillers use those grapes is entirely unique.
+“The most commonly planted is ugni, at around 55%.
+The second is baco at 35%, then folle and colombard,” says May Matta-Aliah, Armagnac’s regional American ambassador and educator for the last decade.
+But how distillers use those grapes is unique.
 “It really tends to be more of a producer decision,” she says.
-“And I would say that it changes a little by the region,” depending upon the soil and how the grape adapts to it.
+“And I would say that it changes a little by the region,” depending on the soil and how the grape adapts to it.

-While cognac is twice-distilled to get the final spirit as neutral as possible, Armagnac goes through its often-fire-fueled squat column stills once, leaving the spirit at a lower proof and with many of its aromatic-holding congeners in tact.
-What this means is that Armagnac smells and tastes really awesome.
+While cognac is twice-distilled to make the final spirit as neutral as possible, Armagnac goes through its often-fire-fueled squat column stills once, leaving the spirit at a lower proof and with many of its aromatic-holding congeners intact.
+What this means is that Armagnac smells and tastes, well, awesome.

-“The general public tends to gravitate toward the word that I hate most in this business: smooth,” says Gregory Buda, the director of education for New York City’s cocktail icons The Dead Rabbit and BlackTail.
+“The general public tends to gravitate toward the word that I hate most in this business: smooth,” says Gregory Buda, the director of education for New York City’s cocktail icons The Dead Rabbit and now-shuttered BlackTail.
 “But if we’re looking at smooth as delicate, mellow and soft, then cognac [fills] that bill.
 It’s a blank sheet of paper for oak to come in.
-Things that are more intense are harder to wrap our heads around, and Armagnac has more intensity to it.”
+Things that are more intense are harder to wrap our heads around, and Armagnac has more intensity.”

-It was the allure of that history that made Patrick Sterling, a barman and former assistant general manager at Revolution in the Royal Sonesta hotel in New Orleans, create a commemorative Sazerac using an 1893 vintage Castarede Armagnac, one of the oldest in Armagnac production, for the upcoming 300th anniversary of New Orleans.
+It was the allure of that history that made Patrick Sterling, a bartender and former assistant general manager at R’evolution in the Royal Sonesta hotel in New Orleans, create a commemorative Sazerac using an 1893 vintage Castarede Armagnac, one of the oldest in Armagnac production, for the 300th anniversary of the city in 2018.
 “Armagnac was what was being imported during the 19th-century cocktail boom time in the U.S.,” he says.
 “If you think about the original cocktails that call for French brandy, they were referring to Armagnac.”

-Buda, who was on the same trip to Armagnac as me last November, often wore a look of wonder and curiosity that I recognized as a mirror of my own.
-From walking the vineyards and understanding how deeply the terroir is entwined with the final outcome of the spirit to seeing the fire-stoked stills (many houses still don’t have their own but instead adhere to the old ways of roving stills that go from house to house to distill their wine), the plant-to-bottle process makes for a beautiful story to bestow upon customers.
+Buda, who was on the same trip to Armagnac as me, often wore a look of wonder and curiosity that I recognized as a mirror of my own.
+From walking the vineyards and understanding how deeply the terroir is entwined with the final outcome of the spirit to seeing the fire-stoked stills (many houses still don’t have their own but instead adhere to the old ways of roving stills that go from house to house), the plant-to-bottle process is a beautiful story to share with customers.

 “I would equate it with mezcal, which can be made with up to 40 or 50 types of agave, whereas tequila uses just one,” says Buda.
-“To have a spirit that has this kind of diversity is a huge spectrum of opportunity.
-You’re limited in cognac because it not only uses mostly ugni blanc but distills it to be neutral to focus on barrel aging rather than the grape.”
+“To have a spirit that has this kind of diversity is a huge opportunity.
+You’re limited in cognac because it not only uses mostly ugni blanc but distills it to be neutral to focus on barrel-aging rather than the grape.”

-But even with Sterling’s $650 tableside Sazerac, the other part of Armagnac comes at a more affordable cost in comparison to its better-known brandy cousin.
+But even with Sterling’s $650 tableside Sazerac, the other part of Armagnac comes at a more affordable cost compared to its better-known brandy cousin.

 Twist My Arm(agnac)